Nefarious19/KS108_LIB/README.md

 First of all, you need to include proper *.h files in your code.

 * ks108.h --> this file contains basic API to initialize library.
+* internal/ks108_icons.h --> this file contains some icons that can be used by user with KS108_loadSmallBitmap() func.